-Central Illinois man files lawsuit over flag burning arrest
+Illinois man sues over his July 4 flag-burning arrest

 - Woman killed in wrong-way collision with ambulance on I-5

-“Open dissent is the highest form of American patriotism,” Mellott said in a statement.
-“And it was a frightening display of irony that on the Fourth of July I should be taken from my workplace to sit in a county jail for exercising this liberty.”
+“Open dissent is the highest form of American patriotism,” Mellott said, according to a copy of his remarks.
+“And it was a frightening display of irony that on the Fourth of July, I should be taken from my workplace to sit in a county jail for exercising this liberty.”

-Arrests on flag desecration laws are rare.
+Arrests for flag desecration are rare.

-Still, experts say states have been reluctant to repeal such laws either because it’s politically unpalatable or it hasn’t been priority.
+Still, experts say states have been reluctant to repeal such laws either because it’s politically unpalatable or it hasn’t been a priority.
 About 40 states have flag desecration laws and only a handful have changed them.
 Wisconsin’s flag desecration law was knocked down by the state Supreme Court in the 1990s and removed.
-Missouri’s was repealed effective this month after a long court battle prompted by a similar lawsuit.
+Missouri’s was repealed effective this month, after a long court battle prompted by a similar lawsuit.

-The Illinois case comes as the issue has been in the headlines.
-President-elect Donald Trump recently said that anyone who burns an American flag should face “consequences,” like jail or a loss of citizenship, despite the Supreme Court determinations.
+President-elect Donald Trump recently said that anyone who burns an American flag should face “consequences,” such as jail or a loss of citizenship, despite the Supreme Court determinations.

 The lawsuit, filed late Wednesday, names several police officers.
-Urbana police have said that they arrested Mellott to protect him from possible backlash from the online posts.
-An Urbana Police Department spokesman didn’t immediately return a message seeking comment .
+Urbana police have said they arrested Mellott to protect him from possible backlash from the online posts.
+An Urbana Police Department spokesman did not return a message seeking comment.

-Attorneys for the ACLU said one of their main goals was to provide clarity for authorities.
+An attorney for the ACLU said one of their main goals is to provide clarity for authorities.

 “It’s very clear that this law is unconstitutional and we want to make sure that in the future, Illinois law enforcement officers know that they cannot arrest people under this statute,” ACLU attorney Rebecca Glenberg said.